ClojureBridge/board/checklist_for_new_board.md

 When a new member joins the board, she or he should have accesses or privileges listed below

+#### Google Apps account
+- should have xxx@clojurebridge.org email account at Google Apps

 #### Google Calendar
 - send invitation to the email for our monthly meeting on Google Hangout